 Chairman's Statement

-On behalf of the Board of Directors of Knusford Berhad ("KB"), I am pleased to present the Annual Report and Audited Financial Statements for the Group for the Financial Period Ended 31 March 2022 ("FPE 2022").
+On behalf of the Board of Directors of Knusford Berhad ("KB" or "the Group" or "the Company"), I am pleased to present the Annual Report and Audited Financial Statements for the Group for the Financial Year Ended 31 March 2023 ("FYE 2023").
+FYE 2023 is the first full year for KB in its revised financial year which now ends in March.
+The last financial period consists of 15 months results from January 2021 to March 2022 ("FPE 2022").

-The Purchase Consideration will be satisfied via a settlement arrangement, wherein a total amount of RM50,764,575.38, being sum due and payable by IWCB and its subsidiaries (collectively, the "IWCB Group") to Knusford and its subsidiaries (collectively, the "Knusford Group" or the "Group") ("Settlement Sum") shall be set-off against the Purchase Consideration.
-Meanwhile, the remaining balance of RM2,475,424.62 ("Differential Amount") will be satisfied in cash.
+The Purchase Consideration will be satisfied via a settlement arrangement, wherein a total amount of RM50.76 million, being the sum due and payable by IWCB and its subsidiaries (collectively, the "IWCB Group") to the Company and its subsidiaries (collectively, the "Knusford Group" or the "Group") ("Settlement Sum") shall be set-off against the Purchase Consideration.
+Meanwhile, the remaining balance of RM2.48 million ("Differential Amount") will be satisfied entirely in cash.

 Industry Landscape

-The spikes in building material prices in the last 2 years have impacted the construction sector which has threatened the viability of construction projects of infrastructure and residential sectors.
-Other challenges include labour shortage and supply chain disruption.
-Contractors are suffering badly and may have dropped out of business.
-In view of the uncertainty and challenges, construction contracts as well as new property launches may be delayed.
+The lack of new large-scale contracts planned in the new budget 2023 other than more clarifications from the existing ongoing mega projects.
+In view of the uncertainty and challenges, new property launches may also be delayed.
 Consequently, fewer construction projects are available in the market for tender.
-The impact would likely be apparent to Knusford as its building materials segment substantially relies on the performance of the construction and property development industries.
+The impact would likely be apparent to the Group as its trading division substantially relies on the performance of the construction and property development division.

 Overview of Financial Performance